potmdehex/homm3tools/README.md

 ## homm3tools – Tools for Heroes of Might and Magic III

-Tools and libraries for Heroes of Might and Magic III.
+Tools and libraries for Heroes of Might and Magic III by [@potmdehex](https://twitter.com/potmdehex).
 The code contained in this repository varies greatly in quality and should be seen as experimental.

+### Download binaries
+Pre-built binaries are available [here](https://github.com/potmdehex/homm3tools/releases).

 ### MSVC simple build instructions
  * Extract [gzip_utils.zip](https://github.com/potmdehex/homm3tools/releases/download/v1.0/gzip_utils.zip) into homm3tools directory